dnlzrgz/lazyfeed/README.md

 - Save posts for later.
 - Mark posts as favorite.
-- Vim-like keybindings for a better navigation.
+- Vim-like keybindings.

-> For a better experience using a [nerd font](https://www.nerdfonts.com/) is recommended.

-## WIP

-`lazyfeed` is under active development.
-Right now you can add feeds, load the pending posts, and mark them as read.
-However, I plan to keep adding features, including:

-- Configuration options.
-- Docker support.
+- Custom configuration.
-- Filtering.
+- Filtering (Coming soon).
-- Themes.
+- Theming (Coming soon).
-- Viewing posts directly within the terminal, without needing to open a browser.
+- In-App view (Coming soon).
+- Docker support (Coming soon).

-> Please note that `lazyfeed` is a personal project, and the features I will be developing are tailored to my own needs and preferences.
+> `lazyfeed` is a personal project, and the features I will be working on are tailored to my own needs and preferences at the moment.

 ## Motivation